OathPros/COMP3/source/guidelines/pointer-touch.rst

 Scrolling moves a view along a single (typically vertical) axis, and is typical for web pages and documents.
 Panning moves the view along two axes, and is seen in image viewers and maps.

-Views which scroll and don't pan sohuld use the following behaviors:
+Views which scroll and don't pan should use the following behaviors:

 .. list-table::
   :widths: 10 30 30 30